solomonhas/CS422-ARA/logs/log.md

   - Added roles and expected dates to Gantt chart.
   - Added work breakdown milestones.

+## Date: 04/14/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 6:30 PM
+- **Notes:**
+  - Discussed next steps in terms of developing
+  - Finalized who would be working on which parts of the project.

 ## Date: 04/15/2024
 - **Logged by:** Miles Anderson
 - **Activities:**
   - Created UI.py, planning on using TKinter to create the UI for the project.
   - Initial creation of the file, very little actual code written.

 ## Date: 04/18/2024 - Group Meeting
 - **Meeting Time:** 6:00 PM - 6:30 PM